kolkhis/tech-notes/note_structure_ideas.md

 * `-r`: recursive  (`-r(ecursive)`)
 * `-n`: include line numbers  (`-n(umbers)`)
 * `-E`: use extended regular expressions  (`-E(xtended)`)
-* `-A 3`: includes the next 3 lines after the match in the output
+* `-A 3`: includes the next 3 lines after the match in the output (`-A`fter)

+---

+Idea: Add vim/nvim integration.
+* nvim: Use floating windows with a fzf or something to preview the file @ line

 ---